Secure CheckoutPersonal information is secured with SSL technology.

 Natalia Feiner-Gracia, Sílvia Pujals, Pietro Delcanale and Lorenzo Albertazzi

-Nanotechnology has enabled an unprecedented control of the interactions between materials and biological entities, from the microscale down to the molecular level.
-Nanosurfaces and nanostructures have been used to mimic or interact with biological microenvironments, to support specific biological functions such as cell adhesion, mobility and differentiation, as well as tissue healing.
+Nanotechnology has enabled unprecedented control of the interactions between materials and biological entities, from the microscale, to the molecular level.
+Nanosurfaces and nanostructures have been used to mimic or interact with biological microenvironments, to support specific biological functions, such as cell adhesion, mobility and differentiation, and in tissue healing.
 Recently, a new paradigm has been proposed for nanomedicine to exploit the intrinsic properties of nanomaterials as active devices rather than as passive structural units or carriers for medications.
-Here, the nanomaterial itself is the active device that responds to external stimuli by modifying its intrinsic chemical and/or physical characteristics, so as to provide useful bio-stimulation and/or bio-signaling.

-- Discusses the synthesis, the characterization and the applications of a new generation of smart nanoparticles, for nanomedicine applications
+- Discusses the synthesis, characterization and applications of a new generation of smart nanoparticles for nanomedicine applications

-- Explores the problems related to the biocompatibility of a range of nanoparticles, outlining potential solutions
+- Explores the problems relating to the biocompatibility of a range of nanoparticles, outlining potential solutions

 - Describes techniques for manipulating specific classes of nanoparticles for a variety of treatment types